adc-connect/adcc/docs/calculations.rst

 for the absorption cross section for the obtained excited states.
 To form the actual spectrum (solid blue line) these discrete peaks are artificially broadened with an empirical broadening parameter.
-Notice, that the :func:`adcc.ExcitedStates.plot_spectrum` function does only prepare the spectrum inside Matplotlib, such that ``plt.show()`` needs to be called in order to actuall *see* the plot.
+Notice, that the :func:`adcc.ElectronicTransition.plot_spectrum` function does only prepare the spectrum inside Matplotlib, such that ``plt.show()`` needs to be called in order to actuall *see* the plot.
 This allows to *simulaneously* plot the spectrum from multiple calculations in one figure if desired.

-The :func:`adcc.ExcitedStates.plot_spectrum` function takes a number of parameters to alter the default plotting behaviour:
+The :func:`adcc.ElectronicTransition.plot_spectrum` function takes a number of parameters to alter the default plotting behaviour:

 - **Broadening parameters**: The default broadening can be completely disabled